Christmas in Ethiopia

 It's also a tradition that one of the Wise Men who visited Jesus came from Ethiopia.

 Around the time of Ganna, the men and boys play a game that is also called ganna.
 It's played with a curved stick and a round wooden ball, a bit like hockey.

 Twelve days after Ganna, on 19th January, Ethiopians start the three day celebration of Timkat.
-It celebrated the baptism of Jesus.
+It celebrates the baptism of Jesus.
 Children walk to church services in a procession.
 They wear the crowns and robes of the church youth groups that they belong to.
-Adults wear the shamma.
+Adults wear the Netela.
 The priests wear red and white robes and carry embroidered fringed umbrellas.

 Musical instruments are played during the Timkat procession.
 The sistrum is a percussion instrument with tinkling metal disks a bit like a vertical tambourine.
 A makamiya, a long T-shaped prayer stick is used to keep the rhythm and is also used by the priests and a stick to lean on during the long Timkat church service!